8 secluded secret beaches in North Devon

 - Credit: Archant

 Away from the hustle of places like Woolacombe and Ilfracombe, North Devon is peppered with tiny coves, empty beaches and wooded walks leading to secluded bays that feel a million miles away from the tourist trail.
-BECKY DICKINSON reveals her pick of the best kept secrets on the North Devon coast
+These eight spots are some of the best kept secrets on the North Devon coast

 The walk down to Peppercombe beach is as delightful as the beach itself.
 Starting at the Coach and Horses pub at Horns Cross (parking is for customers only so you'll need to find somewhere safe to park on the main road) the path meanders through woodland for about a mile alongside a stream, past quaint cottages, down to a shingle and stone beach.